HimanshubhusanRath/microservices_architecture/micro-oauth-security-patterns/readme.md

-# In this project, the below mechanisms are used
+## In this project, the below security mechanisms are used

 #### 1. Open ID Connect (OIDC) for AUTHENTICATION
 #### 2. OAuth2 for AUTHORIZATION